-By this metric, you don’t want to be converting tons of clicks with low chances of converting – as you might do on Google Ads.
-But, your ad is designed to pique the interest of a particular Facebook user.
+By this metric, you don’t want to convert tons of clicks with low chances of converting – as you might do on Google Ads.
+But your ad is designed to pique the interest of a particular Facebook user.

 How much do ads on Facebook & Instagram cost?

 Like all ad platforms, the costs of running ad campaigns vary greatly.
 It will depend on factors such as your audience size and which ad format you use.